eth-cscs/sarus/doc/config/slurm-global-sync-hook.rst

 hook program.
 The hook associated with the SLURM process ID 0 waits for all other hooks to depart and then cleans up the synchronization directory.

-The arrival/departure strategy has been implemented to prevent edge-case racing
+The arrival/departure strategy has been implemented to prevent edge-case race
 conditions: for example, if the file from the last hook is detected and the cleanup started before the last hook has checked for the presence of all other files, this situation would result in the deadlock of the last hook.